saskw2010/saskw2010/README.md

    <h3>
 A highly motivated, versatile, and skilled Xamarin Forms expert, Wouter has demonstrated expertise in software design and delivery covering large-scale cloud services, mobile apps, and on-premise software.
 He has proven ability to identify and drive strategic programs from inception to launch and thrives in collaborative, team-oriented, and ambiguous environments.
 He has excellent interpersonal skills and is passionate, creative,  dedicated, and more.

-- Xamarin.Forms
+- .NET WinForms,Aspx.net
-- .NETWinForms
+- C#,VB.net,python
-- C#
+- Xamarin,Maui
--Xamarin
--Agile Software
+- Agile Software
--Development
--CTO
--SQLAzure
--Freelance
+- Development
+- SQLAzure
+- Freelance
 - ASP.NET
 - JavaScript
-- Spring
+- Blazor
 - SharePoint
 - Windows